suncoin-network/suncoin/README.md

 # SunCoin Installation Script
 Shell script to install a [SunCoin Masternode](http://suncoin-network.com/) on a Linux server running Ubuntu 16.04.
+It will install and setuop masternode and sentinel job.
 Use it on your own risk.
 ***

 ## Desktop wallet setup